 If applicable.
 List underneath section heading.
 Operational assignments are assignments held while in a deployed status serving in combat areas, peacekeeping or humanitarian missions of at least 30 days or greater.
-Do not abbreviate Month, State or Year.
+Do not abbreviate month, state or year.
+List in chronological order from current assignment to earliest assignment.